Four Steps To Take After A Work Injury

 One of the most common mistakes that people make is to not report their injuries right away.
 You may be afraid of losing your job, or you may think you can’t get benefits if you’re an undocumented immigrant.
 Both of these are untrue.
 Your employer is not allowed to fire you for filing a workers’ compensation claim.
 And even if you’re not a legal resident of the U.S., you can still seek benefits.

-Don't wait to take action after a workplace accident.
+Don’t wait to take action after a workplace accident.
 Report it as soon as possible, get medical care and then call one of our highly skilled attorneys.
-You can reach us at 818-997-3700 or by email.
+You can reach us by phone or by email.

 We speak Spanish, Sinhala, Tamil, Gujarati, Hindi and Urdu.